Consulting Recruiting Events: What to Attend in 2026

 On this page

-Consulting recruiting events are the formal touchpoints firms run during a recruiting cycle — info sessions, case workshops, coffee hours, diversity events, and office hours.
-They are tracked.
-Attendance registration through campus platforms like Handshake and 12Twenty is tied back to your applicant file, and recruiters reference event history during resume screening.
-Attending 3–5 high-signal events per firm is the practical ceiling.
-Attending zero is a negative signal for non-target candidates.
+Consulting recruiting events are the formal touchpoints firms run during a recruiting cycle: info sessions, case workshops, coffee hours, diversity events, and office hours.
+Attendance registration through campus platforms like Handshake and 12Twenty may be visible during application review, especially in structured campus processes.
+Attending a few high-signal events per firm is usually more useful than trying to attend everything.

-On Road to Offer, the candidates most likely to convert from target and semi-target schools share one pattern — they attend the right events, not the most events.
-A non-target candidate who attended four events at BCG and asked one specific question at each has better odds of an interview than a target-school candidate who showed up to 12 events passively.
-This guide covers the five event types that matter, what firms actually log, and the attendance playbook that converts events into interview invitations.
+On Road to Offer, the candidates who make the best use of recruiting events share one pattern: they attend the right events, not the most events.
+A non-target candidate who attends a few BCG events and asks specific questions may create more useful follow-up than a target-school candidate who shows up passively to many events.
+This guide covers the five event types that matter, what firms may log, and how to turn attendance into follow-up that supports your application.

 Why Consulting Recruiting Events Are Tracked

-Firms treat event attendance as a candidate engagement signal.
-Campus recruiting teams use Handshake, 12Twenty, Bevy, and firm-specific portals to log who registered, who attended, and who asked questions.
+Firms often treat event attendance as a candidate engagement signal.
+Campus recruiting teams may use Handshake, 12Twenty, Bevy, and firm-specific portals to log who registered, who attended, and who asked questions.
 According to Columbia Career Education's 2026 recruiting guide, info session attendance is one of the interest markers firms surface during resume review.
-At non-target schools, the signal carries even more weight because it's the substitute for the automatic on-campus presence target schools enjoy.
+At non-target schools, the signal can matter more because candidates have fewer automatic on-campus touchpoints.

 Three things firms specifically log:

-• Interaction data — questions asked, business cards exchanged, follow-up emails sent
+• Interaction data: questions asked, business cards exchanged, or follow-up emails, depending on the event format

 The 5 Consulting Event Types That Matter